 - Sentientist education

 - Sentientist money and investing (for example, the Vegan ETF)

-- Sentientist justice (restoration, rehabilitation, protection, deterrence – but no retribution)
+- Sentientist Justice (restoration, rehabilitation, protection, deterrence – but no retribution)

-- Sentientist news
+- Sentientist News and Data

 - Sentientist agriculture (Plants.
 Plant-based and cell-based “meats”.
 Helping animal farmers transition)…